 The latest finance deals and offers from the UK's new van and pick-up truck market

 If you're a business owner that needs a van or pick-up truck, manufacturers offer plenty of ways to get you behind the wheel.
-There are offers available whether you're buying on finance or with cash, and landing the right financial deal will be essential for smart business owners.
+There are offers available whether you're buying on finance or with cash, and landing the right deal will be essential for smart business owners wanting to drive away in a brand-new 21-plate van or pick-up.
 Here we've rounded up the finance deals on offer that can help you to keep costs down on your new van or pick-up.

-While buying a van outright is one option, it's not necessarily the best deal financially if your outgoings and income are limited.
-If you secure a van or pickup on finance, then you have the option of upgrading to the latest model when your deal is up for renewal.
+Buying a van outright is one option, but it's not necessarily the best deal financially if you have limited cash flow.
+Finance deals allow you to get behind the wheel for less - usually a modest deposit, followed by reasonable monthly repayments - and at the end of the finance term you have the option of upgrading to the latest model.
 That means you'll have a well turned out new van every few years that will give customers a positive impression of your business.

 Many manufacturers offer competitive deals for commercial vehicle users, with small deposit amounts and surprisingly affordable monthly costs.
-But there's more to these deals than simply offering low repayments, because maintenance, servicing and other deals are likely to be the kind of sweeteners that will be included to tempt buyers into the van of their choice.
+But there's more to these deals than simply offering low repayments, because maintenance, servicing and other deals are likely to be the kind of sweeteners to tempt buyers into the van of their choice.